 → Meet the

-The Bioimaging Unit is equipped with 2 inverted laser point-scanning confocal microscopes prepared for live cell imaging (Zeiss LSM 880 and Zeiss LSM 710), 1 lightsheet microscope prepared for water and clearing media immersion imaging (Zeiss Lightsheet Z1), 2 inverted spinning disk confocal microscopes with motorized stage, piezo and EM-CCD also prepared for live cell imaging (3i Marianas SDC and Zeiss Cell Observer SD), 1 multi-photon microscope (Leica SP8 MP), 4 fully motorized inverted widefield microscopes with cooled CCD cameras and incubators (Zeiss Cell Observer, Zeiss Axiovert 200M, Nikon Eclipse Ti and Nikon Eclipse TE-2000-E), 1 upright widefield fluorescence microscope with a CCD camera (Leica DM5000B), 2 fluorescence stereo microscopes with cooled CCD cameras (Zeiss Lumar V12 and Zeiss AxioZoom V16) and other imaging resources such as a brightfield microscope (Leica DM2500) and a bioluminescent imaging system (IVIS Lumina).
-We also have two high-spec computers for image processing available for researchers to work on their imaging data (Big Guy and Colossus).
+The Bioimaging Unit is equipped with 2 inverted laser point-scanning confocal microscopes prepared for live cell imaging (Zeiss LSM 880 and Zeiss LSM 710), 1 lightsheet microscope prepared for water and clearing media immersion imaging (Zeiss Lightsheet Z1), 2 inverted spinning disk confocal microscopes with motorized stages, piezo and EM-CCDs also prepared for live cell imaging (3i Marianas SDC and Zeiss Cell Observer SD), 1 multi-photon microscope (Leica SP8 MP), 3 fully motorized inverted widefield microscopes with cooled CCD cameras (Zeiss Cell Observer with a large cage incubator, Nikon Eclipse Ti with stage top incubation, and Zeiss Axiovert 200M), 1 upright widefield fluorescence microscope with a CCD camera (Leica DM5000B), 1 fluorescence stereo microscope with a CCD camera (Zeiss AxioZoom V16) and other imaging resources such as a brightfield microscope (Leica DM2500) and a bioluminescent/fluorescence imaging system (IVIS Lumina).
+There is also a high-spec workstation for image analysis and processing available for researchers to work on their imaging data (Colossus).
 The Bioimaging systems are available on the online booking system for trained researchers 7 days a week and 24 hours per day.
 User training in each particular system is mandatory, even for researchers with previous microscopy experience.

 We charge according to booked time in each microscopy system.
 Online booking is mandatory for each usage session and cancellations are allowed if they are made prior to reserved time.
 Users that do not show up at their booked sessions will be charged in full.